A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

 \subsection{Equivalence on Newton ray grand orbits}

-We now wish to compare the extensions of graph maps over complementary components of $\Sigma_1^-$ and $\Sigma_2^-$ containing nondegenerate Hubbard trees in their closure.
+We now wish to compare the extensions of graph maps over complementary components of $\Sigma_1^-$ and $\Sigma_2^-$ containing nondegenerate Hubbard trees in their closures.
 The other complementary components may only be disks or once-punctured disks; these are not discussed here because there is a unique extension over such components up to isotopy given by the Alexander trick \cite[Chapter 2.2]{Fa}.

-Restricting attention to the complementary components of $\Gamma$ that contain the grand orbit of a single Hubbard tree, we observe that whether or not two extensions are equivalent (in the sense of Definition \ref{defn:ThurstonEquivGraphExtensionAnnulus}) can be determined solely in terms of the Newton rays.
-We thus define a combinatorial equivalence on Newton ray grand orbits so that two ray grand orbits are Thurston equivalent if and only if the extensions to the complementary components of $\Gamma$ intersecting the grand orbit are equivalent.
+Restricting attention to the complementary components of $\Gamma$ that contain the grand orbit of a single Hubbard tree, we will show in Lemma \ref{Lem:NumericsOfAnnulusExtensions} that whether or not two extensions are equivalent (in the sense of Definition \ref{defn:ThurstonEquivGraphExtensionAnnulus}) can be determined solely in terms of numerical properties of the Newton rays.
+We can then define a combinatorial equivalence on Newton ray grand orbits so that two ray grand orbits are Thurston equivalent if and only if the extensions to the complementary components of $\Gamma$ intersecting the grand orbit are equivalent (see Lemma \ref{Lem_GlobalExtOfGraphEquiv}).